 You hopefully see that information security needs well-defined processes and organization.
 Processes and organization must also be tested and improved.
 Everything requires structured documentation.

 Besides, even carefully-configured technical security measures aren’t “secure” forever.
-Software contains security vulnerabilities and needs to be patched.
+Over time, people might find security vulnerabilities in your software.
+You need to evaluate the vulnerabilities, patch them, or implement workarounds.
 Operating systems need to be updated or upgraded.
 Some applications may break, others may be left without maintenance by developers.
-Crypto algorithms are weakened by newly-discovered attacks and need to be replaced.
+Newly-discovered attacks weaken crypto algorithms, and you must replace the algorithms.

-So, don’t solely focus on technical aspects of information security.
-Even 100% technical security only results in less than 33% of overall security.
+So, don’t solely focus on the technical aspects of information security.
+Even 100% of technical security only results in less than 33% of overall security.

 Lesson 2: The cause of the breach isn’t limited to matrix.org at all

-Another important lesson is that ANY server can be breached.
-Some people reacting to the matrix.org breach immediately stated that they will stick with XMPP or their favorite messaging protocol.
+Another valuable lesson is that attackers can breach any server.
+Some people reacting to the matrix.org breach immediately stated that they would stick with XMPP or their favorite messaging protocol.
 However, matrix.org was initially breached due to vulnerabilities in an outdated Jenkins application running on a server.
-This isn’t related to the Matrix protocol in any way.
-Every server runs software and software contains security vulnerabilities.
-If you don’t update your software, you will be likely the next target of an automated attack or bad people.
-This is true for web servers, for mail servers, for XMPP servers, for database servers etc.
+Jenkins isn’t related to the Matrix protocol in any way.
+Every server runs software, and software contains security vulnerabilities.
+If you don’t update your software, you will likely be the next target of an automated attack.
+Outdated software can affect any server type: Web servers, mail servers, XMPP servers, database servers, or proxy servers.

-Again, the breach clearly shows the importance of security-aware humans and well-defined processes/organization in information security.
-You must clearly define processes to keep your software up-to-date, and monitor server-side activity.
-If you don’t do this, your server could be the next target.
+The breach emphasizes the significance of security-aware humans and well-defined processes and organization in information security.
+You must clearly define processes to keep your software up-to-date and monitor server-side activity.
+If you don’t do this, your server could be the next victim.

 Lesson 3: Think twice about using any service on the internet

 Let’s talk about your and our role as a user on the internet.
 Every week, another data breach gets disclosed.
 Then, some people start to tell everybody that they always knew this.
 Of course, this service got hacked.
 They told you so.
 Other people tell you that you only need to use their services or recommendations to be secure.
-In the meantime, the majority of people simply ignores any breach notification since this IT stuff isn’t their daily business and it is all too technical.
-In the end, all of the mentioned reactions don’t help you in any way if you are affected by a data breach.
+In the meantime, most people ignore every breach notification since this IT stuff isn’t their daily business, and it is all too technical.
+Ultimately, these reactions don’t help you in any way if you are affected by a data breach.

 In reality, most server operators never become aware that their server is already compromised.
-While every server operator needs to securely implement many different security measures, an attacker only needs to exploit one single vulnerability.
-It is obvious that there can’t be 100% security anywhere.
-You as a user need to be proactive by implication.
-Information security is a shared responsibility and can never be assured by only one party.
+While every server operator needs to securely implement various security measures, an attacker only needs to exploit one vulnerability.
+There can’t be 100% security anywhere.
+You, as a user, need to be proactive by implication.
+Information security is a shared responsibility, and no party can assure it completely.
 For example, if you use outdated client software or outdated operating systems, your data is also at risk.
 If you use weak credentials or reuse credentials, your data is also at risk.

 Being proactive means that you should be aware of which data you share with third parties.
-This includes personal data as well as metadata.
+This data includes personal data as well as metadata.
 Using any service on the internet results in loss of control of your data.
 So, think twice before registering for a new service.
 Write down which data you actively share with any service.
-Read InfoSec news on a regular basis.
+Read InfoSec news regularly.
 Learn about the basics of information security, and keep in mind that technical aspects cover not more than 33% of information security.
-Being proactive allows you to quickly get an idea which data could be leaked in case of a data breach.
+Being proactive allows you to quickly get an idea of which data could be leaked in case of a data breach.

 Lesson 4: Think twice about running your own server on the internet

 Let’s talk about the responsibilities of you as a server operator/administrator.
 We sometimes read forum posts written by people who just became an admin.
-Some of them never touched a Linux terminal before, and try to set up their server by using random shell scripts from the internet.
+Some of them never touched a Linux terminal before and tried to set up their server using random shell scripts from the internet.
 Others blindly implement guides that weren’t updated for years and contain configuration examples that are either invalid or insecure now.
-Then, there are tool-driven admins who only focus on getting good grades by assessment tools, again forgetting the whole human/organizational part of information security.
+Then, some tool-driven admins only focus on getting good grades by assessment tools, again forgetting the whole human/organizational part of information security.
 And many of these novice admins believe that they don’t get hacked since they are only running such a small blog/website/messaging server.

 Lesson 5: React to any security-related messages

-Finally, we would like to point out that there is a bad habit of some server operators: They don’t react to security-related messages.
+Finally, we would like to point out that some server operators have a dangerous habit: They don’t react to security-related messages.
 We tried to contact dozens of administrators before.
-Only a small amount of operators replied and thanked for being informed about vulnerabilities in their products/services.
-Actually, an even smaller amount of operators fixed the vulnerabilities afterwards.
-Others, like the UltraVNC team, tried to hide vulnerabilities without fixing them which is another really bad habit.
+Only a small number of operators replied and thanked us for the information about vulnerabilities in their products or services.
+An even smaller number of operators fixed the vulnerabilities afterward.
+Others, like the UltraVNC team, tried to hide vulnerabilities without fixing them, which is another unfortunate habit.

-So, at least send a reply if you ever receive security-related messages.
+So, at least reply if you ever receive security-related messages.
 Carefully consider the findings.
-Set up different possibilities to quickly contact you.
-Set up a website that tells people how to securely contact you.
-Use upcoming standards like security.txt to provide structured information.
-If you run a server, you are responsible for its security and for the security of any data processed by it.
+Set up various possibilities to contact you quickly.
+Set up a website that tells people how to reach you securely.
+Upload a security.txt file providing structured information.
+If you run a server, you are responsible for its security and any data processed by it.

 The matrix.org team identified their data breach after one month, and seemingly only due to a third party that pointed out the vulnerabilities in Jenkins.
-The attacker was able to access the production database and likely copied everything, including account data, cleartext chats, and passwords.
-The attacker also copied secret GPG keys used for signing packages for Debian and Riot/Web (AD0592FE47F0DF61 and E019645248E8F4A1), CloudFlare API keys used for DNS, and probably other secrets.
+The attacker could access the production database and likely copied everything, including account data, cleartext chats, and passwords.
+The attacker also copied secret OpenPGP keys used for signing packages for Debian and Riot/Web (AD0592FE47F0DF61 and E019645248E8F4A1), Cloudflare API keys used for DNS, and probably other secrets.
 The initial reaction of the matrix.org team didn’t result in changing all secret keys.
-Due to this, the attacker was able to deface the matrix.org website afterwards.
+Due to this, the attacker was able to deface the matrix.org website afterward.